 No, you must separate from service before applying for transfer of your pension rights.
 Transfer of accrued pension rights at the end of a leave-without-pay period is governed by the provisions of the applicable Transfer Agreement and can be done only after your LWOP is terminated.

-Transfering without an Agreement
+Transferring without an agreement

-In the absence of a Transfer Agreement, can I still transfer my pension rights from my former employing organization to the UNJSPF?
+In the absence of a transfer agreement, can I still transfer my pension rights from my former employing organization to the UNJSPF?

-Are the same calculation methods applied to the various Transfer Agreements?
+Are the same calculation methods applied to the various transfer agreements?

 However, the majority of the Transfer Agreements are so called “Outer Circle” agreements, because the pension schemes of the respective organizations/governments are not substantially equivalent to that of the UNJSPF.
-For these Agreements (i.e. all agreements with the exception of those with IMF, IADB, and WTO), the amount of the transfer value payable by the “sending” Plan is computed under the terms and conditions laid down in the Transfer Agreement.
+For these agreements (i.e., all agreements with the exception of those with IMF, IADB, and WTO), the amount of the transfer value payable by the “sending” plan is computed under the terms and conditions laid down in the Transfer Agreement.

 For transfers to the UNJSPF, the transfer value remitted would result in the recognition of additional pensionable service credits in the UNJSPF, with the length of such service being determined through an actuarial calculation performed by the Consulting Actuary for the UNJSPF.